 Blood Sugars

 Openness and honesty are key in assessing and managing a child.
 Communication breakdowns lead to loss of trust and a worsening of pain and distress during the prehospital phase of care.
-Be clear about what you would like to do and what this will involve.
+Be clear about what you want to do and what this will involve.
 This will make them feel better once it’s over.
 Expect trust to evaporate if you tell them a painful procedure won’t hurt.
 Use any teddy or toy props available to demonstrate if you can and demystify the process by involving the patient.
-Lever off parents as and guide them, when needed, to improve your chances of completing a vital clinical task.
+Lever off parents and guide them, when needed, to improve your chances of completing a vital clinical task.

 Pre-hospital paediatric challenges during COVID-19